vadim-za/zt4i-libs/cc/doc/howto/intrusive-lists.md

     // to .{} prior to inserting the node into the list.
 In
     // the Node declaration example above we already have
     // specified .{}' as the hook's default value, so we don't
-    // have to explicitly initialize the hook here. node.* = .{ .field1 = value1, .field2 = value2 };
+    // have to explicitly initialize the hook here.
+The other
+    // fields of the node don't really have to be initialized here. node.* = .{ .field1 = value1, .field2 = value2 };
     list.insertFirst(node);
     ..........